 What is DAX

 DAX is the abbreviated form of Data Analytics Expressions.
 It means that it is a type of formulae or expressions that are used for the analysis and calculations of data.
 The combination or collection of different expressions such as constants, operators, and functions form a formula to give results or output.
 To check the list of examples check Power BI DAX functions with examples pdf.

 Need of DAX in Power BI

 In Power BI, we can read data from the database.
 The table can also be merged in Power BI.
 It is seen that the data from columns are readily available for plotting but it is not possible that the data will always be available in the same way.

 Suppose we want to improve our dashboard and for that, we need to change or modify our data.
-Examples help in undesrtanding the topic clearly check Power BI DAX functions with examples pdf.
-Consider a situation that in Power BI the modifications that we require is not readily available.
-It is simple we will have to perform some modifications on the available data.
-Thus, to help perform this kind of modifications on the data Power BI DAX function comes into the picture.
+Examples help in understanding the topic clearly check Power BI DAX functions with examples pdf.
+Consider a situation that in Power BI the modifications that we require are not readily available.
+It is simple we will have to perform some modifications to the available data.
+Thus, to help perform this kind of modification on the data Power BI DAX function comes into the picture.

 Power BI DAX function helps in finding more detailed information from raw data.
 Long things cut short is Data Manipulation is done with the help of DAX.
-Analysts can come up with fresh insights by discovering new ways for data calculation with the help of DAX.
+Analysts can come up with fresh insights by discovering new ways of data calculation with the help of DAX.
 A smart and intelligent approach is provided to the data analysis in Power BI by using DAX.

 Key points about DAX